blueimp/Gallery/README.md

   toggleSlideshowOnSpace: true,
   // Navigate the gallery by pressing left and right on the keyboard:
   enableKeyboardNavigation: true,
-  // Close the gallery on pressing the ESC key:
+  // Close the gallery on pressing the Esc key:
   closeOnEscape: true,
   // Close the gallery when clicking on an empty slide area:
   closeOnSlideClick: true,